sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-05-cloudformation-intrinsic-functions.md

 <div class="card tip">
   <div class="card-body">
     When using this function you have to keep in mind the properties that the resource exposes, as not `every` value is accessible.
-You'll need to continually reference [the docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) as this can be close to impossible to remember
+You'll need to continually reference <a href = "https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html">the docs</a> as this can be close to impossible to remember all the supported outputs per resource
   </div>
 </div>